priyamoorjani/DATES/README.md

 runfit:  YES/NO                         # run exponential fit using least squares on the output to infer the date of admixture?
 afffit:    YES/NO                       # use affine for the fit?
 lovalfit:  0.45                         # in centiMorgans, starting genetic distance.
-whichadm: 2                             # Parameter turns on two-pulse mode of admixture.
-This parameter should be set as 1 or 2, where 1 is the younger pulse and 2 is for older pulse.
-If the parameter is set to 1, the method dates the younger pulse of admixture with <source1> and <sorce2>.
-And when it is set to 2, method will date the older pulse between <source2> and <source3>. if parameter- Whichadm is
-samecoeffs: NO                          # if your target has same coefficients, then you can specify yes
 ```

 ##### Optional paramaters